SiyuLiu0329/uq-hpc-guide2022/index.md

 *** However, we are not done yet!
 We are currently running everything on the **login** node (as indicated by `@login1`). **Running heavy computing jobs on the login node is strictly forbidden and can result in bans!**.
 The **login** node is shared and can slowdown under heavy load - it only intended for editing, copying code and setting up enviroments (as we have been doing).

 ## 4. Use `slurm` to Run Our Code
 The real computing power of the cluster is hidden behind `slurm`, a popular cluster resource manager.
 We will need to submit a "request" to ask `slurm` to run our code on our behalf, using the hardware we specify. `slurm` will queue and execute jobs on *computing nodes* (not login).
-Wait times might increase if you already have too many running jobs.
+Wait times may increase if you already have too many running jobs.

 ### 4.1 Example `slurm` Script ("Request") for Rangpur